orbingol/NURBS-Python/docs/install.rst

 This command generates .c files (i.e. cythonize) and compile the .c files into binary Python modules.

-The following command can be used to directly compile the generated .c files skipping the copy and the cythonization steps and install the compiled binaries:
+The following command can be used to directly compile the generated .c files skipping the cythonization step and install the compiled binaries:

 .. code-block:: console

     $ python setup.py install --use-source

-You may prefer to skip the copy and the cythonization steps if the compilation fails for some reason.
-To update the compiled module with the latest changes, you have to re-cythonize and compile the code.
+To update the compiled module with the latest changes from GitHub, you have to recythonize and compile the code.

 To enable development mode;